FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Generate_certificates/_index.md

    </tbody>
 </table>

-For a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge installation, generate the following certificates:
+For a {{< SecureTransport/componentshortname  >}} Edge installation, generate the following certificates:

 <table>
    <thead>